 DNA may be shipped in tightly capped tubes or on securely sealed 96-well plates.
 Seal the plates securely using either an adhesive seal, strip caps or a removable heat-sealed lid.
 Use Adhesive PCR foil (e.g Cat. # AB-0626, Thermo Fisher Scientific Abgene) only for shipments at room temperature.
 Make sure to attach the foil seal properly to each well by rubbing the surface with soft cloth or lab wipe.
 Make sure to protect the seals from punches.
 If you stack multiple plates, put cardboard or wadding layer between the plates.

 Note!
-If you send the plates frozen an adhesive foil seal must not be used.
-Use strip caps instead!
+If you send the plates on dry ice or by air an adhesive foil seal must not be used.
+To prevent sample leakage use removable heat-seal or strip caps instead!

 Whenever possible, please avoid shipping on Thursdays and Fridays to avoid the samples arriving over the weekend.
 Pack the samples so that the plates or seals are not damaged during shipment.
 If you stack multiple plates put cardboard or wadding layer between the plates.